SymfonyCasts/symfony7/sfcasts/outline/outline.md

   - Validation does NOT run in `TypeTestCase` - it's about DATA BINDING, not constraints, so `price > 0`, `Assert\Valid`, `EqualTo`... none of those fire here - that needs a functional test

-# TODO I'm not sure we should show it too, too much coding on this topic, probably just mention it and link to the dedicated testing courses?
+> **Author note (TODO):** I'm not sure we should show this one too - too much coding on this topic, probably just mention it and link to the dedicated testing courses?
-## Functional test: where validation actually runs
+//# Functional Testing: Where Validation Runs
-- To test validation end-to-end, we go through the real app with booted kernel
+//- To test validation end-to-end, we go through the real app with booted kernel
-- For this, create another test w/ `symfony console make:test`
+//- For this, create another test w/ `symfony console make:test`
-- Choose `WebTestCase`
+//- Choose `WebTestCase`
-- Let's try to check another form: the StarshipPart delete confirmation
+//- Let's try to check another form: the StarshipPart delete confirmation
-- Name the file `Controller\StarshipPartDeleteTest`
+//- Name the file `Controller\StarshipPartDeleteTest`
-- It will create `tests/Controller/StarshipPartDeleteTest.php` extending `WebTestCase`
+//- It will create `tests/Controller/StarshipPartDeleteTest.php` extending `WebTestCase`
-- Load a part - we have Foundry that could help with it!
+//- Load a part - we have Foundry that could help with it!
-- Then request its delete page
+//- Then request its delete page
-- Submit the form with the WRONG name -> assert the part still exists and an error is shown
+//- Submit the form with the WRONG name -> assert the part still exists and an error is shown
-- Submit with the CORRECT name -> assert a redirect and the part is gone from the DB
+//- Submit with the CORRECT name -> assert a redirect and the part is gone from the DB
-- This is the layer where the validator is fully wired - exactly what `TypeTestCase` can't cover
+//- This is the layer where the validator is fully wired - exactly what `TypeTestCase` can't cover
-- Takeaway: unit-test the pieces and the type (fast, isolated), functional-test the validation (real, end-to-end)
+//- Takeaway: unit-test the pieces and the type (fast, isolated), functional-test the validation (real, end-to-end)
-- Want to go deep in tests - look at our dedicated testing courses! (link to it)
+//- Want to go deep in tests - look at our dedicated testing courses! (link to it)